 With the cryptocurrency world growing at lightning speed, everyone is looking for altcoins to invest in.
 But, it’s no easy business.
 Analysing and evaluating a crypto’s value can prove to be quite tiresome especially with the absolutely new terminologies that the ecosystem brings with itself.
 It’s difficult, true.
 But it’s not impossible.
 As is the case with any industry, knowing some things better than others gives you the edge to know which investment to go forward with.

 For anyone participating in the altcoin ecosystem, in whatever way, it is imperative to be familiar with 4 concepts with respect to a coin/token.

-The total supply of a currency is the absolute total number of existent altcoins which are either currently circulating and/or will be released sometime in the future.
+The total supply of an altcoin is the absolute total number of existent altcoins which are either currently circulating and/or will be released sometime in the future.

 Some companies use the nomenclature of the fully distributed market cap to refer to the total supply.
 The total supply is inclusive of the circulating supply and the supply being held by investors, spectators, and the crowd involved in the ICO of the coin.

 Why is Total Supply important?

-The size of the total supply can determine the potential price of the company.
+The size of the total supply can determine the potential value of the coin.
 A common tendency is for the price to vary inversely with supply.
 But it is a tendency and not an absolute and can be affected by factors such as legal restrictions and investors’ opinions etc.